MokubaAttack/scripts/make_safetensors/readme.md

 # make_safetensors
-It is a script that merges checkpoint and vae, lora.
+It is a script that burns a vae and loras in a checkpoint.
 This script is based on [convert_diffusers_to_original_sdxl.py](https://github.com/huggingface/diffusers/blob/main/scripts/convert_diffusers_to_original_sdxl.py) of huggingface/diffusers.
 ## requirements
 python modules
 ```